 Adding authorized users on your account can make it easier to cash in on points or other rewards, but it can also mean taking a bigger financial risk.

-At the end of the day, regardless of who makes the purchases, you and you alone will be responsible for paying the bill.
+At the end of the day, regardless of who makes the purchases, you and you alone will be responsible for paying the bill as the primary cardholder.
 For that reason, it’s important to choose an authorized user you trust to use your account responsibly.